 The pride parade and press meets are organised by the umbrella collective called Tamil Nadu Rainbow Coalition.
 Additionally, one or more member organisations may take a lead in organising other pride events such as cultural events and workshops.
 The same will be mentioned in the event invite.
 Orinam is, incidentally, one of the members of the Coalition, and maintains this website on behalf of the Coalition.
 It is not the sole organiser of the Pride march.

 This will be my first pride march.
 I have seen only photographs and videos of pride parades so far.
 In them, I see that people wear very colourful clothes and accessories.
 I do not have such clothes and accessories and I am comfortable with my usual way of dressing?
 Can I turn up as I am?

 You are welcome as you are.
-One of the very purpose of the pride parade is to express ourself and be who we are.
+One of the very purposes of the pride march is to be able to express ourselves and be who we are.
 No one will judge you for who you are or the clothes you wear.
 Inclusiveness is our only aim.

 I am heterosexual.
 Will my being at Pride cause others to assume I am gay?